 a) input voltage

 d) magnitude of the ramp

-Explanation: Accuracy of the voltage to frequency conversion depends on the capacity of the pulse generator to produce electric charge with a suitable magnitude and stability.
+Explanation: Accuracy of the voltage to frequency conversion depends on the capacity of the pulse generator to produce an electric charge with a suitable magnitude and stability.
 Hence the accuracy depends on the precision of the charge feedback.

 Sanfoundry Global Education & Learning Series – Electrical Measurements.